Razyapoo/KGBClusteringDocumentation/research_documentation.md

 Often the graphs are quite large, contain too much detail, which slows down and makes them difficult to visualize.
 And as a result, they do not provide easy visual learning and understanding for regular users.

 A good visualization can show (reveal) patterns in the graph that are of value to the user.
-And such visualization can also be used for the presentation purposes.
+Such visualization, for example, can be used for the presentation purposes.

 <h2 id="approaches">3.
 Approaches</h2>